srabuini/feriados/README.md

 ## How to use it

-A rule is an object which respond to `holiday?(date)` and `name`.
-There are four kinds of rules included with Feriados:
+A rule is an object that responds to `holiday?(date)` and `name`.
+There are four kinds of rules included in Feriados:

 ### DayOfMOnth

-`DayOfMonth` is a holiday that happens the same day at same month every year, like *New Year*.
+`DayOfMonth` is a holiday that occurs the same day and month every year, like *New Year*.

 ``` ruby